 Source: HelloFresh

-Meal-kit organization, HelloFresh, demonstrates this well with the pink background and complementary green CTA.
-And while most of the copy is black, the CTA stands out even more with white text.
+HelloFresh, a meal-kit organization, demonstrates this well with its pink background and complementary green CTA.
+While most of the copy is black, the CTA stands out even more with white text.

 People are less likely to act when presented with more choices.
 Psychologists call this choice overload.
 Understanding all the information, evaluating the options, and comparing them against each other takes so much mental effort that it's easier to choose nothing and move on to something else.